bitfocus/companion-module-renewedvision-propresenter/HELP.md

 Start&nbsp;Clock | Starts clock (timer) - identified by index (0 based)
 Stop&nbsp;Clock | Stops clock (timer) - identified by index (0 based)
 Reset&nbsp;Clock | Resets clock (timer) - identified by index (0 based)
-Update&nbsp;CountDown&nbsp;Clock | Update count-down timer with new duration - identified by index (0 based).
-Note that if you send this command to a timer/clock that is not a count-down timer it will be converted to a count-down timer!
+Update&nbsp;Clock | Update clock/timer with a new duration - identified by index (0 based).
+You must specify the type of clock as either Count Down Timer, Count Down To Time or Elapsed Time.
+(Note that any clock you update will be changed to the the selected type.)
 "Duration" is the new duration value for the count-down timer in the format HH:MM:SS.
+(It is also the starting time for Elapsed Time clocks.
 You may also use a shorthand format if you like.
 You can, if you want, leave out the HH and/or the MM values and they will default to zero - you can also leave out one or both of the ":" to enter just mins and/or seconds.
-You can also change whether or not the countdown timer is able to over-run.
+You can control overrun for all clock types.
+AM/PM is only needed for Count Down To Time clocks.

 **Tip: One-Touch Preset CountDown Timers.**
 If you use a lot of timers with commonly used values for duration, you might like to setup a few buttons that automatically reset and restart a count-down timer for your most commonly used durations.
 To make a single button do that for you, you can chain together the following three actions: